Hazardous Locations Certification Guide

-We provide Limited Production Certification (LPC) for manufacturers of electrical equipment and electrical machines in North America.
+We provide LPC Certification for manufacturers of electrical equipment and electrical machines to be sold in North America

-The evaluation is performed at your production location and includes an inspection of the equipment, the components used, the markings and the associated drawings.
-Once it has been certified and the ETL LPC label has been attached, your product can be sold anywhere in the United States and Canada.
+The evaluation is performed at your production location, anywhere in the world, and includes applicable testing, an inspection of the equipment, the components used, the markings and the associated drawings.
+Once it has been certified and the ETL LPC label has been attached, your product can be sold anywhere in the United States and/or Canada.
 The local inspection body then checks the correct assembly and the correct electrical connection of the equipment.

 Eligibility Criteria